-But there are very good reasons for figuring out how much you earn on an hourly basis.
-Your paycheck might have a very different impact on your budget if you're forced to work round the clock to earn it.
-Working 40-hour weeks for $120,000 per year is remarkably different than working 90-hour weeks for $120,000 per year.
+There are very good reasons for figuring out how much you earn on an hourly basis.
+Your paycheck might have a very different impact on your budget if you're forced to work around the clock to earn it.
+Working 40-hour weeks for $120,000 per year is remarkably different from working 90-hour weeks for $120,000 per year.

 To discover the value of your time, you need to ask yourself: How much do I make hourly?

-Here's how to calculate how much you make an hour:
+Here's how to calculate how much you make per hour:

-The Rough Estimate: Lop Off Zeros, Divide By 2
+The Rough Estimate: Lop Off Zeros, and Divide by 2